 - Fabulous Uses and Benefits of Grape Seed Oil for the Skin

-- MacBook Vs MacBook Pro – Which Laptop Is Best for You?
+- MacBook Vs. MacBook Pro – Which Laptop Is Best for You?

 - Internet marketing basics for 2018

-- Google Hangouts on iOS is now optimized for the iPhone X
+- Google Hangouts on iOS is now optimized for the iPhone X.

 - Reforms and narrow escapes in 2017 training information

 Research shows that dealerships traditionally fall into one of four categories when it comes to Sub-prime or Special Finance (SFI).
 We like to call it “The Dealership Four Square”: The Bold Dealership is just that.
 He’s known as the special finance king.
 All his advertising dollars go towards the subprime market, and you can pretty well surmise that anyone driving one of his cars probably has a credit problem.
 The dealership caters to sub-prime business, and as such, good credit customers may be reluctant to go there.
 If a 750 beacon walks in the door, he probably made a wrong turn!

 The Unwilling Dealership has no desire to be in the sub-prime business.
 This store is usually one of the top dealerships in the market, selling hundreds of vehicles a month.
 Most of his financing goes through his captive source, and they tend to buy so deep, many of what would be considered sub-prime at another store get done as primary in this store.
 Management’s philosophy regarding sub-prime is that it’s simply not worth the headaches, and the few extra deals a month do not make up for the previous nightmares that this store may have experienced.
 What category does your dealership fall into?

 DOES MY DEALERSHIP NEED A SPECIAL FINANCE DEPARTMENT?

-We know that over 50% of the population surrounding your dealership has some kind of credit impairment.
+We know that over 50% of the population surrounding your dealership has some credit impairment.
 Why would you want to exclude that many potential buyers from your dealership?
 Even if you’re a mega-dealer doing hundreds of units a month, wouldn’t it be nice to have another 25 to 50 sales on top of what you’re already doing?
-Keep in mind that we’re not talking about abandoning the business you already have, but expanding it.
+Keep in mind that we’re not talking about abandoning the business you already have but expanding it.

-Remember, special finance customers aren’t just the ones who sit home and watch Jerry Springer all day, trying to figure out where they can cash their next welfare or unemployment check.
+Remember, special finance customers aren’t just those who sit home and watch Jerry Springer all day, trying to figure out where they can cash their next welfare or unemployment check.
 They may be doctors or lawyers or any other professional who have just had a bit of bad luck.
 As the saying goes, “Bad things happen to good people.”
 These customers want to do business with a professional, not some fly-by-night operation they pass along the way.
-Additionally, these customers will provide additional business for your parts, service and body shop.
-And the referral business they can bring could be well worth it within the long run.
+Additionally, these customers will provide additional business for your parts, service, and body shop.
+And the referral business they can bring could be well worth it in the long run.
 Remember, when everyone else is saying how bad business is, the quality of the customers coming into your dealership hasn’t changed; it’s the circumstances these people face differently.

-2.These same people that were banking on the equity in their home continuing to rise and many took out equity lines or second mortgages and now don’t have the equity left to support these loans.
+2.These same people that we’re banking on the equity in their home continuing to rise, and many took out equity lines or second mortgages and now don’t have the equity left to support these loans.

-3.The housing market is down, and many of the people who work in it are feeling the pain.
-The construction worker, carpenter, framer, electrician, plumber, etc. all were riding high when the new housing market was in full swing.
-Now, many of them, if they are still employed, have gone from 70-80 hour weeks making big overtime to 40 or fewer hours a week with no overtime.
+3.The housing market is down, and many of the people who work in it feel the pain.
+The construction worker, carpenter, framer, electrician, plumber, etc., all were riding high when the new housing market was in full swing.
+Now, if they are still employed, many of them have gone from 70-80 hour weeks doing big overtime to 40 or fewer hours a week with no overtime.
 Income is way off, so many of them don’t have down payments available.
 Remind yourself that now is when you can really shine.
 Most finance guys would walk away from this market because it’s too hard to do the business.
 Don’t be one of them.